turingschool/career-development-curriculum/module_three/README.md

 ### Deliverables
 In order to fulfill the requirements of module three, students will submit these deliverables:
-* Resume: due Week 3 after workshop
+* Resume: due **Week 3** after workshop
+* Complete a mock a 20-min. mock behavioral interview with a member of the career development team in order to synthesize their professional development by **end of Week 5**
 * [Turing Alumni portfolio](https://alumni.turing.io): due by **9am on Monday of Week 6**

-Students will also participate in a 20-min. mock behavioral interview with a member of the career development team in order to synthesize their professional development.

 ### Repeating the Module
 If you're repeating the module, you'll meet with Allison during Week 1 to discuss an alternate plan for meeting your professional development goals during the repeat module using [these guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_three/m3_repeat_plan.md).